 Second homes.
 Vacation homes.
 Investment properties.
-To the average homebuyer, these terms may feel interchangeable, but to the IRS and your mortgage lender, they mean very specific things:
+To the average home buyer, these terms may feel interchangeable.
+But to the IRS and your mortgage lender, they mean very specific things:

-Pros and Cons of Buying a Second Home
+Pros and Cons of Buying a Second Home as Your Vacation Home

-Second homes sound lovely in theory, but it’s important to review your short-term and long-term finances closely before purchasing.
+Second homes sound lovely in theory, but it’s important to review your short-term and long-term finances closely before purchasing one.
 According to Investopedia, “Keeping a second home is a step up in magnitude [from your first home] because a second home has all the costs (often more) of your first home without the easy write-offs from the IRS.”

 Before you buy, consider the added costs associated with local taxes, HOA fees, and any property management or regular maintenance.
 Keep in mind that many lenders require that your second home be a minimum of 50 miles from your primary residence.
-This can make even small repairs challenging to take care of quickly unless you have systems in place.
+This can make even small repairs challenging to take care of quickly unless you have systems and repair professionals in place.

-Pros and Cons of Buying an Investment Property
+Pros and Cons of Buying an Investment Property as a Vacation Rental

 No matter how shiny and great your investment property is when you open it to the public, repairs will come up.
 Be sure you can include those costs in the price of the rental, while remaining competitive.
 If there are HOA fees or other property maintenance costs, consider the inflation to those year after year, as well.
 We’ve never heard of vendors wanting less money upon a contract renewal.